Martimoaapa Mire Reserve

 Waters

 There are a few waters in the mire protection area, but also springs and spring marshes.
 The rugged, but beautiful Martimojärvi is located in the southeast part of the area.
+The Martimonoja River that originates from the Lake Martimojärvi gathers water from the upper mire areas and bypasses the Martimoaapa mire.

 To the south of Lake Martimojärvi spreads the Martimoaava pond area, which consists of dozens of small swanp ponds.
 The area is difficult to access, but the area should be calmed down because the source area is sensitive and important for nesting birds.